FirelyTeam/firely-docs-firely-net-sdk/validation/profile-validation.rst

 Other configuration operations
 ------------------------------
-You can pass in an instance of the ``ValidationContext`` class to the constructor of the ``Validator``.
+You can pass in an instance of the ``ValidationSettings`` class to the constructor of the ``Validator``.
 This class contains several properties that can be used to configure the behaviour of the validator.
 The most important ones are:

 .. list-table::
    :header-rows: 1